 The QC Correspondence Circle

 An ideal method of achieving a higher level of involvement is to become a Local Secretary.
 Local Secretaries are ambassadors for QCCC and act as benefactors.
-They are paid-up members of the Correspondence Circle who volunteer to represent the interests of QCCC in an area, country or region.
-In recognition of their service, Local Secretaries’ names are listed in AQC and/or on the website, and they are entitled to wear a designated QCCC jewel and lapel pin.
+They are paid-up members of the Correspondence Circle who volunteer to represent and promote QCCC in an area, country or region.
+In recognition of their service, Local Secretaries’ names are listed in AQC and/or published on the website, and they are entitled to wear a designated QCCC jewel and lapel pin.

 Providing Comments / Book Reviews

 We welcome comments from QCCC members on the papers presented in Lodge.
-For those unable to attend QC Lodge meetings on a regular basis, we also welcome contributions to the ‘Notes & Queries’ section of AQC and book reviews.
-These should be 1,000-1,500 words in length.
-Submissions should be sent via email to firstname.lastname@example.org.
+We also welcome contributions to the ‘Notes & Queries’ section of AQC and book reviews of up to 1,500 words in length.
+Submissions should be sent in Word via email to email@example.com.

 Full Membership of the Lodge

-Our By-Laws restrict the Lodge to 40 full members.
-To become a full member you would normally be expected to have delivered a paper to the Lodge.
-Membership of the Lodge marks those who have a recognised track record in publication and a reputation for rigorous research; many are experienced, long-standing members of other research Lodges.
-Members of QC manage the Correspondence Circle, prepare and edit the Transactions and other QC publications, and arrange symposia and conferences.
+Membership is by invitation and to become a full member you would normally be expected to have delivered a paper to the Lodge.
+Membership of the Lodge marks those who have a recognised track record in publication and a reputation for rigorous research.
+Many are experienced, long-standing members of other research lodges.
+Members of QC manage the Correspondence Circle, prepare and edit the Transactions and other QC publications, and arrange our symposia and conferences.

 Join or Renew your Membership of Q.C.C.C.Join or renew